 There are several different ways to rehome a dog.
 You can start by looking at your contract with a breeder or shelter – you might be required by your contract to bring him or her back to them in some cases.
 If that doesn’t work, try to talk to a friend or family member who might be willing to take them.
 From there, you’ll want to look into local pet rescues and shelters to find out if you will be able to surrender your dog there and what steps you’ll have to take to formally give up your pet.

 4. How much do you pay to rehome a dog?

 This largely depends on where and how you choose to rehome your dog.
 If you’re giving your dog to another person, there’s probably not going to be a cost involved at all.
 Shelters have a variety of different costs, ranging from those that will let you surrender a dog for free to those who charge high fees except in specific circumstances.
-Rescues are more likely to take certain breeds of dogs without a fee, though many rescues will require at least some donation to take a healthy pet out of his or her home.
+Rescues are more likely to take certain breeds of dogs without a fee, so it might be worth performing a dog DNA test if you don’t have any other supporting documentation.
+Keep in mind that many rescues will require at least some donation to take a healthy pet out of his or her home.